shredthaGNAR/list-of-my-starred-repos/README.md

 * [dfiiroz/scss-to-css](https://github.com/dfiiroz/scss-to-css): Now, This is Shopify Online Store 2.0.
 The importance of CSS is undeniable and Shopify Deprecated the SCSS support.
 I have converted the gift-card.sccs & theme.scss files to gift-card.css and theme.css files.
 * [rominirani/Search-A-Profile](https://github.com/rominirani/Search-A-Profile): A Google Talk Bot that gives you details about a person from various Social Networks given an email address.
 Powered by Get Contact API
 * [dessant/search-by-image](https://github.com/dessant/search-by-image): Browser extension for reverse image search, available for Edge, Chrome and Safari
+* [electron0zero/search-google-in-private](https://github.com/electron0zero/search-google-in-private): Adds a Search Google in Private for in your context menu
 * [tusharahmmed/search-image](https://github.com/tusharahmmed/search-image): This is a Image Search Web Application in PHP.
 * [joelwembo/searchmediaProfilesLink](https://github.com/joelwembo/searchmediaProfilesLink): Angular CLI Seach All Social Media Profile Using an Email Account
 * [searx/searx](https://github.com/searx/searx): Privacy-respecting metasearch engine